sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 # Using the Good Bank

-The good bank is used to create certain kinds of "Deus Ex Machina" situations to benefit the players' characters.
+The *Good Bank* is used to create certain kinds of "Deus Ex Machina" situations to benefit the players' characters.

 ## Create Advantages